Rafzy/Raf-s-Vault/Shibaura/Computational Chemistry/Report 2.md

 	![[Pasted image 20250522224558.png]]
 	The \<S^2> shown here is 0.752720080, we can try to solve it theoretically and compare it with IQMol's answer.
 	The formula for S^2 should be $(S(S  +  1))$  and $S = ms = \frac{N_{\alpha}-N_{\beta}}{2}$ , given unrestricted open shell Hartree Fock, since UHF may have spin contamination.
-	Still we can use that formula to see whether the result is reasonable or not.
+	Still we can use that formula to see whether the result is close enough for UHF or not.
 	Since we know $N_{2}^+$ definitely has unpaired electron, and it's located at the HOMO, because HOMO is the likely orbital to be a donor electron.
 So we know either the alpha spin or the beta spin would be one less than the other, so $S = \frac{1}{2}$.
 Thus,
 	$$
 	<S^{2}> = \frac{1}{2}\left( \frac{1}{2} + 1\right)= \frac{3}{4} = 0.75